Brake fluid flush

-Color is NOT a proper indicator of brake fluid condition.
+Color is NOT always a proper indicator of brake fluid condition.
 It’s true that fresh brake fluid has a honey-like color.
 But in some vehicles, fresh brake fluid can turn dark in a matter of just weeks after a complete flush.
 Don’t let a shop convince you to get a brake fluid flush based on the color of the fluid.
 Insist that they test it, or test it yourself with the items below.

 There are ONLY three ways to know whether brake fluid is good or bad

 First, the shop can use a special brake fluid test strip.
 The technician dips the strip in the brake fluid reservoir, waits for 30-secs. and compares the strip color to a chart on the container.
 The strip tests for the presence of copper.
 High copper content means that the anti-corrosive additives have deteriorated and the system is corroding from the inside out.
 If the copper reading is high, you should definitely get a brake fluid flush.